briankundinger/fabl.BA/README.md

 # Code Supplement for Bayesian Analysis

-I have prepared code for running the Fast Beta Linkage (fabl) method to accompany our submission to Bayesian Analysis.
+This repo includes code to accompany our manuscript, “Efficient and Scalable Bipartite Matching through Fast Beta Linkage (fabl)”.
 The required functions are stored in the *R* folder, and they can be loaded by selecting **Build -> Load All** from the top menu of RStudio.

 In particular;